Justar96/ptoon/docs/index.rst

-pytoon: Token-Oriented Object Notation for LLMs
+ptoon: Token-Oriented Object Notation for LLMs
 ================================================

-**pytoon** is a Python library for encoding structured data in TOON format, achieving 30-60% token savings compared to JSON for LLM applications.
+**ptoon** is a Python library for encoding structured data in TOON format, achieving 30-60% token savings compared to JSON for LLM applications.

 Key Benefits
 ------------